-GNDST-333TH Advanced Seminar: 'Transforming Harm and Mutual Aid: A Transformative Justice Lab'

-Spring.
-Credits: 4

-The overall goal of this course is to make explicit connections between mutual aid and transformative justice, and the intertwined place-based and community histories in which these interventions continue to be made.
+Notes: meets English department 1700-1900 requirement GNDST-333TH Advanced Seminar: 'Transforming Harm and Mutual Aid: A Transformative Justice Lab' Not Scheduled for This Year.
+Credits: 4 The overall goal of this course is to make explicit connections between mutual aid and transformative justice, and the intertwined place-based and community histories in which these interventions continue to be made.
 Students will leave with a grounded understanding of the connections, tensions and differences between transformative justice and restorative justice and criminal justice.
-Alongside Dean Spade's Mutual Aid Building Solidarity During This Crisis (and the Next), students will be introduced to the radical history of mutual aid-learning the difference between "charity" and "solidarity"- and how mutual aid might interrupt systemic to interpersonal harm.

-Crosslisted as: CRPE-372

-Applies to requirement(s): Humanities Other Attribute(s): Community-Based Learning

-R. Hwang

-Prereq: A 200-level course in Gender Studies, Critical Social Thought, or Critical Race and Political Economy.

-GNDST-333UU Advanced Seminar: 'Latina/o Immigration'

-Spring.
-Credits: 4

-The course provides an historical and topical overview of Latina/o migration to the United States.
-We will examine the economic, political, and social antecedents to Latin American migration, and the historical impact of the migration process in the U.S. Considering migration from Mexico, Central America, and the Caribbean, we will discuss the social construction of race, the gendered nature of migration, migrant labor struggles, Latin American-U.S. Latino relations, immigration policy, and border life and enforcement.
-Notions of citizenship, race, class, gender, and sexuality will be central to our understanding of the complexity at work in the migration process.

-Crosslisted as: CRPE-374

-Applies to requirement(s): Social Sciences; Multicultural Perspectives

-Other Attribute(s): Community-Based Learning

-D. Hernández

-Restrictions: This course is open to juniors and seniors Notes: Community-based learning is optional in this class.

-GNDST-333VV Advanced Seminar: 'Women Experimental Filmmakers'

-Not Scheduled for This Year.
-Credits: 4

-This seminar examines experimental cinema made by women from the early 1950s, during the earliest years of the movement known as the American Avant-Garde, through the 1990s.
-While the class will read feminist film theory and see the work of such well-known filmmakers as Yvonne Rainer, Sally Potter, and Chantal Akerman, we will also examine the less familiar but highly influential films of women working in the home movie or diary mode, with particular emphasis on the work of Marie Menken.

-Crosslisted as: FMT-330EX

-Applies to requirement(s): Humanities

-The department

-Prereq: One of the following: FMT-102, FMT-103, FMT-230CN, FLMST-201,

-FLMST-202, or FLMST-203.

-GNDST-333WE Advanced Seminar.
-'Weird Feelings: Unsettling Latin American Short Fiction' Not Scheduled for This Year.
+Alongside Dean Spade's Mutual Aid Building Solidarity During This Crisis (and the Next), students will be introduced to the radical history of mutual aid-learning the difference between "charity" and "solidarity" - and how mutual aid might interrupt systemic to interpersonal harm.
+Crosslisted as: CRPE-372 Applies to requirement(s): Humanities Other Attribute(s): Community-Based Learning R. Hwang Prereq: A 200-level course in Gender Studies, Critical Social Thought, or Critical Race and Political Economy.
+GNDST-333TX Advanced Seminar: 'Abolition and Radical Textiles' Fall.
+Credits: 4 How do the topics of abolition and textiles come together?
+Marginalized communities have historically used folkloric, textile arts and material culture to amplify abolitionist causes.
+From secret quilt codes of the Underground Railroad to an abolitionist community sustained by a silk mill in Florence, Massachusetts how might thinking with textiles intervene on patriarchal systems rooted in rigidity, isolation and punishment?
+From the social devaluation of domesticized and feminized labor of weaving, quilting, sewing to banners, students will theorize and experiment with textiles, leaving with a grounded understanding of how textiles/fibers can and have played an essential role in the history of abolition.
+Crosslisted as: CRPE-373, ARTST-380TX Applies to requirement(s): Humanities; Multicultural Perspectives Other Attribute(s): Speaking-Intensive, Writing-Intensive, Community-Based Learning R. Hwang, S. Smith Prereq: 8 credits in Critcal Race and Political Economy, Gender Studies, and/or Art Studio.
+GNDST-333WE Advanced Seminar: 'Weird Feelings: Unsettling Latin American Short Fiction' Fall.
 Credits: 4 In this course we will read and discuss a group of short stories written by contemporary female, queer and trans Latin American authors.
 These stories deal with (among other weird feelings and states) the uncanny, the unsettling and the horror of daily life as well as processes of becoming, embodiment and disidentification.
 This course considers the intersections of identity and imagination, race, gender, and class.
 Special attention is given to the way in which these writings depict oppression and resilience and how they reinvent the Latin American short story writing tradition.
 Authors may include Ivan Monalisa, Guadalupe Nettel, Mariana Enriquez, Camila Sosa, and Claudia Salazar.
-Crosslisted as: SPAN-330WE Applies to requirement(s): Humanities; Multicultural Perspectives Other Attribute(s): Speaking-Intensive, Writing-Intensive A. Pitetta Prereq: Two 200-level Spanish courses above SPAN-212.
+Crosslisted as: SPAN-330WE Applies to requirement(s): Humanities; Multicultural Perspectives $Other\ Attribute (s): Speaking-Intensive,\ Writing-Intensive$ A. Pitetta Prereq: Two 200-level Spanish courses above SPAN-212.
 Notes: Taught in Spanish.